josue-rojas/josuerojasrojas.github.io-old/README.md

 title: readme
 ---

 One of my main goals is to make everything usable for another user.
-So far just by changing the data for another github user it can be done. (i might need to test it, but in theory it should work)
+By changing a few links it can be done.. (i might need to test it, but in theory it should work... (might need to make a seperate readme on what to change to make it for another user))

 ## TODO (list for myself)
 - update this readme (forever)